solveet-io/.github/profile/README.md

-# Hello there from Solveet's GitHub Profile
+# Quick word about us

 At Solveet, we are committed to innovation and collaboration in the tech industry.
 Our company provides bespoke solutions that are especially designed to **fit your budget** and meet your unique requirements.